b-lukaszuk/golang_luzne_zadanka/book3/ch16/README.md

 # Lesson 16.
 Arrayed in Splendor.

+## Task 1

+Write a function to display chessboard with chess pieces (use `kqrbnp` for black and `KQRBNP` for white pieces) at starting positions.

 ## Caution note

 **The content of this folder may be incorrect, erroneous and/or harmful.
 Use it at Your own risk.**